 Why Getting the Best Mattress for Lower Back Pain Helps

 A Layla Mattress’s copper-infused foam not only draws heat away from your body but also conforms to your unique curves.
-No matter what position you need to sleep in for Sciatica relief, a bed made of quality memory foam can handle it.
+No matter what position you need to sleep in for sciatica relief, a bed made of quality memory foam can handle it.
+And don’t forget about a memory foam pillow to keep your head, neck, and shoulders in proper alignment.
 Your pressure points will be soothed, and you can wake up with more energy – and maybe pain-free for the first time in a long time.

 Whether you’re in search of the best firm mattress for back pain or a plush mattress with conforming support – we have you covered.
-Layla Mattresses are the best mattress for lower back pain, hands down.
+With Layla, getting rid of back pain is easy.
+Layla mattresses are the best mattress for lower back pain, hands down.
 You can flip the mattress between the soft and firm sides until you decide which one is better for your sciatic pain or general back pain.
 Then, all that’s left to do is sleep well and focus on your recovery.